olliw42/mLRS-docu/docs/WIRELESS_BRIDGE.md

 - Wireless SSID for UDPSTA mode

 Otherwise the password or wireless SSID need to be set in the Arduino sketch and the firmware needs to be recompiled by the user.

+## ESP-NOW

+ESP-NOW requires an additional ESP module on the ground station side running the 'mlrs-espnow-gcs' firmware.
+This can be flashed using the Arduino IDE with the sketch here: [here](https://github.com/olliw42/mLRS/tree/main/esp/mlrs-espnow-gcs).

 ## DIY Builds